 Languedoc-Roussillon Holiday Accommodation in the Aude

-The Languedoc Roussillon region just south of Toulouse in Southern France is an area of outstanding beauty and interest with a wealth of places to visit and enjoy including Carcassonne, Perpignan, Beziers and Montpellier the capital.
+The Languedoc Roussillon region is in Southern France an area of outstanding beauty and interest with a wealth of places to visit and enjoy including Carcassonne, Perpignan, Beziers and Montpellier the capital.
 Ideal for a holiday in the South of France.

-Le Moulin sits just outside the little village of Issel which is about halfway between Castelnaudary and Revel and has easy access to the Mediterranean coast and the Pyrenees mountain range (Check out the map at the bottom of the page to see exactly where we are).
-Revel and Castelnaudary are about 15 minutes and 10 minutes’ drive away respectively and provide access to local amenities including restaurants, bars, shops and banks.
-Le Moulin is also conveniently situated ten minutes from the A61 auto route, and approximately 9 hours driving time from the Channel Ports.
+Domaine de Cazes is situated just outside the pretty village of Villemagne, just 30 minutes from Carcassonne and its famous Cité.
+We are within easy reach of the Mediterranean coast and the Pyrenees mountain range (Check out the map at the bottom of the page to see exactly where we are).
+Castelnaudary is about 20 minute drive away and provides access to local amenities including restaurants, bars, shops and banks.
+Domaine de Cazes is conveniently situated about 20 minutes from the A61 auto route, and approximately 9 hours driving time from the Channel Ports.

 For the map of the region and directions to the accommodation click HERE or scroll to the bottom of the page.

 The region is famous for “les Chateaux du pays Cathar” with local castles, towns and villages dating back over 800 years.
-Historic towns such as Revel, Mirepoix, Foix, Fanjeaux, Limoux and Castres can all be reached within 30-60 minutes as can the three noted wine regions of the area– Fitou, Corbieres, and Minervois.
+Historic towns such as Revel, Mirepoix, Foix, Fanjeaux, Limoux and Castres can all be reached within 30-60 minutes, and you will find the nearest Cathar Castle in our neighboring village of Saissac.
+You will also be able to visit the three noted wine regions of the area– Fitou, Corbieres, and Minervois.
 The nearest market town of Castelnaudary is famous for its cassoulet, which is served in almost every restaurant in town.
-Rick Stein of Padstow, Cornwall visited Castelnaudary when he traveled along the Canal du Midi exploring the local cuisine of the area and did the his bit to raise the profile of cassoulet when he ate it at a restaurant in the town.
+Rick Stein of Padstow, Cornwall visited Castelnaudary when he traveled along the Canal du Midi exploring the local cuisine of the area and did his bit to raise the profile of cassoulet when he ate it at a restaurant in the town.
 Be assured you will not have a shortage of tourist places to visit in France even if you just focus your holiday on this region.

 Rennes Le Chateau of Da Vinci code fame is about an hour and twenty minutes drive via Limoux and is well worth a visit, anyone interested in the Knights Templar will be spoilt for choice of the places to visit in this region which is steeped in the history from that period.

-There are two lakes – le Lac de la Ganguise and the Lac de St Ferreol within 20 minutes of Le Moulin, both have beaches and various activities for all ages, including walking, sailing and (at St Ferreol) pedaloes, mini-golf and an aquazone.
+There are two lakes – le Lac de la Ganguise and the Lac de St Ferreol within 20 minutes of Domaine de Cazes, both have beaches and various activities for all ages, including walking, sailing, wind surfing and pedaloes.
 Full size golf courses are available at Carcassonne, Mazamet and near Toulouse.
-Mazamet is also close to the Black Mountains (La Montagne Noire) to the north east of us, while the Pyrenees are about an hour to the south.
+Mazamet is also close to the Black Mountains (La Montagne Noire) to the north of us, while the Pyrenees are about an hour to the south.
 Both regions provide the opportunity to take walks of varying degrees of difficulty and also offer much to the cyclist.

 The Pyrenees hosts a number of ski resorts which can be reached in a little over an hour from Le Moulin during the winter months and Axe le Therme offers facilities for all levels of skier and is an attractive place to visit at any time of the year or if you are interested in learning to ski, its never too late.